AlexPapagre/CacheMemories/README.md

 # DomesDedomenwn

-DomesDedomenwn is a program that simulates a cache memory.
+DomesDedomenwn is a program that implements a cache memory simulation.

-This version only supports tests.
+This version supports the LRU cache type.

 ## Usage